 Stable Diffusion models/checkpoints are most of the time files that are rather big (a few gigabytes in size).
 In Automatic1111 WebUI you can import and use different checkpoints simply by putting the checkpoint files inside the models folder and selecting your desired checkpoint/model inside the WebUI before generating a new image.

-While Stable Diffusion checkpoints can be used without any additional data, a LoRA model has to be used alongside a arbitrarily chosen Stable Diffusion model/checkpoint to generate images.
+While Stable Diffusion checkpoints can be used without any additional data, a LoRA model has to be used alongside a arbitrarily chosen Stable Diffusion model/checkpoint for you to be able to generate images.

 How To Use LoRA models in Automatic1111 WebUI – Step By Step

-To make use of LoRA models, the only two things you need to do is:
+To make use of LoRA models, the only two things you need to do are:

 Let’s move on for some examples of LoRA model usage in Stable Diffusion WebUI!